 Our human brain is the pinnacle of evolution.
 It is our greatest gift.
-Yet, today it exerts dramatic control of our individual and collective destinies—and it’s not always helpful.
+It also exerts astounding control over our individual and collective destinies—and it’s not always helpful.

-As the name suggests, the book starts with 3 foundational keys for unlocking physical WHealth (beyond simple health) … the body should be the starting point for every journey of self-discovery and self-actualization.
-The book concludes with 2 keys that unlock emotional WHealth (or happiness) … the ultimate prize we all desire and deserve.
-In the middle of the book are two powerful chapters that guide you towards mindsets that guarantee success.
+As its name suggests, the book starts with three foundational keys for unlocking physical WHealth beyond simple health, because the body should be the starting point for every journey of self-discovery and self-actualization.
+In the middle of the book are two powerful chapters that guide readers toward mindsets that guarantee success.
+The book concludes with two keys that unlock emotional WHealth (that is, happiness)—the ultimate prize we all desire and deserve.

 Despite achieving substantial professional success, I was headed for personal catastrophe.
-I was working hard, with my eyes focused on what I thought were important goals—like promotion and financial success—before I abruptly realized that I had put my most cherished assets—my health and happiness—at grave risk.
+I was working hard, with my eyes focused on important goals (like promotion and financial success) when I abruptly realized that I had put my most cherished assets—my health and happiness—at grave risk.

 Over the period of a year, I drew on my deep scientific insight into the human condition to reboot my own life.
-As I tasted success, I realized for the first time that Abundance is not only an attainable state, but it’s a condition for which Mother Nature has designed us … perfectly.
+As I tasted success, I realized for the first time that abundance is not only an attainable state but a condition for which Mother Nature has designed us…perfectly.